WHO WE ARE

 Operations & Curriculum Lead – George IOANNIDES

 George is a passionate advocate for young people’s health, mental ill-health prevention and intervention.
 He has experience in healthcare, education and research.
-He currently works as a youth mental health support coordinator, and has previously worked as a practice administrator for headspace’s youth health clinics, as a telemedical administrator, and as a lecturer, tutor, and researcher at The University of Sydney in the comparative study of religion, cultural studies, and history.
+He has previously worked as a youth mental health support coordinator, as a practice administrator for headspace’s youth health clinics, as a telemedical administrator, and as a lecturer, tutor, and researcher at The University of Sydney in the comparative study of religion, cultural studies, and history.
 In addition to volunteering in LGBTQIA+ community work, he is enrolled in a Masters of Social Work (Qualifying) at the Australian College of Applied Psychology (ACAP), and has a Certificate in Youth Mental Health and Technology from the Orygen Centre of Excellence.
 As a youth health worker and educator, George is excited to lead GEM’s operations and curriculum development.
 Email firstname.lastname@example.org for operational and program development information.

 Music Production Lead – Laurence VIEGAS